 Cambridge College's Interdisciplinary Studies degree offers:

-• Flexible, hybrid course options: Designed for adult learners, Cambridge College offers flexible course schedules to help you balance work, family and education.
-Choose either the 100% online (asynchronous) option or the hybrid option where courses are taught in a mix of on-campus, remote (Zoom) and online (asynchronous) sessions.
+- Flexible, hybrid course options: Designed for adult learners, Cambridge College offers flexible course schedules to help you balance work, family and education.
+Choose the hybrid option you prefer: any combination of on-campus, remote (Zoom), and online (asynchronous) courses.

 Talk to an admissions counselor to start planning a program of study that works for you.

-Courses are eight weeks long and there are six sessions per year.
-Take classes at your own pace on a part-time basis or choose full-time and complete your bachelor's in 3 years and 4 months.
+Take classes at your own pace: on a part-time basis or choose full-time and complete your bachelor's in 3 years and 4 months.
 You'll have plenty of flexibility in your coursework, too, with the ability to choose from a wide variety of electives.

-A hybrid option is also available.
-You'll have a mix of on-campus, remote (Zoom) and online (asynchronous) classes.
-On-campus classes are held at our modern Boston campus in the late afternoon, evening or weekends so they fit around your work schedule.
+- On-campus classes are held at our modern Boston campus on nights or weekends, so they fit around your work schedule.

 Interdisciplinary Studies Tuition Information